jaredatron/hobson/README.markdown

   * automatically re-run failed tests
   * monitor a git repo reference and auto run new SHAs (a basic CI)

+# Special Thanks

+  to Change.org for funding this project and to Charles Finkel for solving a heap of bugs

 # How it works

   Once you setup N machines running a hobson resque worker all you need to do is run '`hobson test`' and Hobson will distribute your test suite across N workers and aggregate the results live into a single web page.